Techmeka/blog/_posts/2023-04-01-Fileserver-Migration-SharePoint-Online.md

 published: true
 ---

-A leading **Toronto-based** private equity firm sought to migrate its on-premises file server data to the cloud to enhance data protection, security, and collaboration.
-The organization managed a significant volume of sensitive information, including proprietary financial models and intellectual property, necessitating a secure and well-structured migration approach.
+A leading **Toronto-based** private equity firm sought to migrate its on-premises file server data to the cloud to enhance data protection, security, and collaboration. <!--more--> The organization managed a significant volume of sensitive information, including proprietary financial models and intellectual property, necessitating a secure and well-structured migration approach.
 This project laid the foundation for the firm’s future-state document management system on **SharePoint Online**, with a strong focus on information architecture and governance.

 ![FSSPO][1]